-The games and toys you buy are covered by warranties provided by the law.
+The pets and pet accessories you buy are covered by warranties provided by the law.
 These warranties automatically apply without charge, even if the merchant or the manufacturer claims to sell without warranties.
 Among these warranties are:

 - the use warranty;